 - Should the complainant be unsatisfied with the outcome of ‘The Business’ investigation in to the complaint, ‘The Business’ will discuss this with them to see if there is anything further that can be done in order to resolve the complaint amicably.
-However, if it proves impossible for ‘The Business’ and the complainant to reach an amicable outcome and the complainant indicates a wish to take the matter further, ‘The Business’ will provide the complainant with the contact details for the legal ombudsman who are able to investigate complaints should the claimant be unsatisfied with the response of ‘The Business’.
-The Legal Ombudsman will be able to consider complaints brought by consumers about the service provided by ‘The Business’.
+However, if it proves impossible for ‘The Business’ and the complainant to reach an amicable outcome and the complainant indicates a wish to take the matter further, ‘The Business’ will provide the complainant with the contact details for the Financial Ombudsman who are able to investigate complaints should the claimant be unsatisfied with the response of ‘The Business’.
+The Financial Ombudsman will be able to consider complaints brought by consumers about the service provided by ‘The Business’.
 This can involve a range of remedies to provide a resolution.
-It is important to note that the role of the Legal Ombudsman is individual dispute resolution; it is not there to punish firms but to ensure that consumers are treated fairly.
+It is important to note that the role of the Financial Ombudsman is individual dispute resolution; it is not there to punish firms but to ensure that consumers are treated fairly.

 - ‘The Business’ will handle any complaints in an open, fair and honest manner.
 ‘The Business’ will not pre-judge the outcome of any complaint and will not discriminate against any complainant on the basis of race, gender, sexual orientation or any other issue.
 ‘The Business’ will reach decisions on the basis of evidence whether they be in favour of ‘The Business’ or the complainant.